topkecleon/telegram-bot-bash/README.md

 To stop the bot run ```./bashbot.sh kill```.
 If some thing doesn't work as it should, debug with ```bash -x bashbot.sh```.

-To use the functions provided in this script in other scripts source bashbot.sh: ```source bashbot.sh source```
+To use the functions provided in this script in other scripts simply source bashbot: ```source bashbot.sh```

 ## User count